11 fun ways to celebrate Easter at home

-Why not bring a little brightness to these trying times and plan some active Easter fun for your family at home?
-For the littlest Easter bunnies in your household, this is a great time to play with family members, chase down Easter eggs and, naturally, a good excuse to indulge in (almost) as much chocolate as they want.
+With Easter almost here, why not plan ahead for some active fun for your family?
+For the littlest Easter bunnies in your household, this is a great time to play with family members, chase down Easter eggs and, naturally, a good excuse to indulge in (almost) as much chocolate as they want!

 Follow the bunny… he has the chocolate!

 This follow-the-leader game is a fun way to get your little ones moving, and you know they’ll love it when it’s their turn to take the lead.
 Pick someone to be the “bunny” to hop and dance around the house, and have the others in the family copy what they do.

 You can follow the bunny through an obstacle course, around furniture, or take it outside and do a series of fun moves and exercises.
 Jumping, turning, and racing are all solid choices that the entire family can have fun with, big or small!

 This one is a classic.
 You’ve seen it, you’ve done it—we know you’re a pro.
 But what if we switched it up a little bit?
 We’ve come up with a few ideas for your Easter egg hunt that the entire family can enjoy:

 - Turn your egg hunt into a treasure hunt!
 Put clues inside the eggs to find the next one, and lead kids to a big stash of chocolate.
 Customize this game to suit your family’s interests: if your kids prefer numbers to words, write simple math problems to be solved to get the next clue or a chocolate reward.
 Or tie the clues to sports trivia, geography questions related to places you’ve traveled to, animal facts, word games, or goofy jokes, puns, or riddles!